Fleet Prices: The Costs of the Most Expensive Vehicle Program

 One of the biggest contributors to fleet prices is fuel.
 It’s standard practice among most companies to give fleet vehicle drivers a fuel card.
 With a fuel card, employees can gas up at their convenience.
 As many companies offer allow fleet vehicles to be used personally, fuel cards are ripe for overuse.
 Some companies account for this by setting up a personal-use charge back.
 The personal-use charge back is intended to cover the costs associated with personal use of the company vehicle.
 However, without a record of personal mileage, these personal-use chargebacks are inaccurate and may expose the company to audit risk.

-graphic that states "How much do fuel cards cost?
-The Ultimate Guide" with a prompt to "Read the Post"
+graphic saying "How much do fuel cards cost" The Ultimate Guide.
+Inviting to read the guide.

 We make getting started easy.